wannefab/PyTest_Cheatsheet/README.md

     assert demodata == 'demodata'
 ```

-Sharing Fixtures among multiple files: define fixture in the conftext.py file to make it available in this directory and all subdirectories.
+Sharing Fixtures among **multiple files**: define fixture in the **conftext.py** file to make it available in this directory and all subdirectories.

 Fixtures with DB-connections:
 ```python